Dherse/masterproef/content/1_background.typ

         Figure showing the integration of a photonic processor with electronics and software.
     ],
     caption: [
         Figure showing the integration of a photonic processor with electronics and software.
-It shows how a photonic processor is composed of the photonic @ic and @adc[s] and @dac[s] to interface with its integrated controller.
+It shows how a photonic processor is composed of the photonic @ic, @adc[s], and @dac[s] to interface with its integrated controller.
 It then shows how the overall photonic processor may be integrated with digital electronics and software running on an embedded processor.
 Blue elements represent digital electronics, while green elements represent analog electronics.
     ]
 )[
     #image(